What Are Stock Options?

 Stock Options provide the holder, or the Optionee, with the right to buy a certain number of shares of Common Stock at a fixed Exercise Price over a certain period of time, so long as certain conditions are met.
 As the value of your company increases, the Stock Option becomes more valuable as the difference grows between the value of the shares of Common Stock underlying the Stock Option and the Exercise Price at which they can be purchased (sometimes called the Spread).

-With Stock Options, your Startup can provide additional Equity Compensation to hire and retain employees and engage consultants and advisors, thereby allowing you to retain two very important assets: talent and cash.
-When done right, and by including appropriate Vesting conditions that require the Optionee to remain in service to the company as a condition to holding and/or exercising the Stock Option, Stock Options help align the efforts and activities of your team with the long-term success of your company.
-Simply, as the value of your company continues to increase, the Optionees have the opportunity to benefit financially as their Stock Options become more and more valuable.
+Your Startup can provide additional Equity Compensation to hire and retain employees and engage consultants and advisors, thereby allowing you to retain two very important assets: talent and cash.
+When done right, and by including appropriate Vesting conditions that require the Optionee to remain in service to the company as a condition to holding and/or exercising the Stock Option, helping align the efforts and activities of your team with the long-term success of your company.
+Simply, as the value of your company continues to increase, the Optionees have the opportunity to benefit financially as their Stock becomes more and more valuable.

 5 Things To Know About Stock Options

 Stock Option Pool